 Scindia Steam Navigation Company,

-Société the Credit Suisse,
+Société the Credit Suisse (part of UBS),

 The Great West Permanent Loan Company,